Easy-to-read medicine information about terbutaline – what is it, how to use terbutaline safely and possible side effects.

 |Side effects||What should I do?|

-Terbutaline may interact with a some medicines and herbal supplements, so check with your doctor or pharmacist.
+Terbutaline may interact with a some medicines and herbal supplements, so check with your doctor or pharmacist before starting terbutaline or before starting any new medicines.